Olli Huttunen

+Career

-Considered one of the best Finnish goalkeepers of all time, Huttunen represented Haka all of his career, winning one Finnish championship and three Finnish Cups with the club.
+Considered as one of the best Finnish goalkeepers of all time, Huttunen represented Haka throughout his career.
+He ended up winning one Finnish championship and three Finnish Cups with the club.
 He earned 61 caps for Finland.

 Huttunen started his coaching career as Keith Armstrong's assistant at Haka.
 He became Haka's head coach in 2002, and has led the club to one league championship and two cups.
-In 2009 Huttunen was sacked.
+In 2009, Huttunen was sacked.

-On 8 November 2010 he replaced Stuart Baxter as the head coach on Finland's national team for the match against San Marino.
+On 8 November 2010, he replaced Stuart Baxter as an interim head coach on Finland's national team for the match against San Marino.

+On 1 September 2016, Huttunen was named the CEO of Haka.